suhanishukla/grocery/README.md

    source myworld/bin/activate
 3. Install django in the virtual env python -m pip install django
-Install bootstrap in the virtual env python -m pip install django-bootstrap-v5
+4. Install bootstrap in the virtual env python -m pip install django-bootstrap-v5
-Runserver command after navigating to project directory python manage.py runserver
+5. Runserver command after navigating to project directory python manage.py runserver

+Notes
 Any time you make changes to the django models you will need to migrate the changes: python manage.py makemigrations python manage.py migrate